 Under the Nasdaq listing rules, a controlled company is a company of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
 We may be deemed a controlled company because we anticipate that Hongliang Li, our CEO and Director, through his holding company Polar Energy Company Limited will control more than 50% of our voting power following the completion of this offering.
-On August 10, 2023, the shareholders of Leishen Cayman prior to this offering, Polar Energy Company Limited, WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD entered into a voting rights proxy agreement and a power of attorney, pursuant to which WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD. appointed Polar Energy Company Limited to act as their attorney with full power in the appointers' name to exercise all rights in relation to the Ordinary Shares held by the appointers, including all or any of the voting and other rights, powers and privileges attached to the Ordinary Shares or otherwise capable of being exercised by the appointers in relation to such Ordinary Shares.
-The voting rights proxy agreement entered into with and the power of attorney granted to Polar Energy Company Limited both dated August 10, 2023, may be terminated and revoked respectively with an advance 30 days' written notice.
+On August 10, 2023, the shareholders of Leishen Cayman prior to this offering, Polar Energy Company Limited, WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD entered into a voting rights proxy agreement and a power of attorney, pursuant to which WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD appointed Polar Energy Company Limited voting and other rights, powers and their attorney with full power in the appointers' name to exercise all rights in relation to the Ordinary Shares held by the appointers, including all or any of the voting and other rights, powers of attorney granted to Polar Energy Company Limited both dated August 10, 2023, may be terminated and revoked respectively with an advance 30 days' written notice.
 Hence, WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD and their shareholders retain a beneficial interest in the Ordinary Shares subject to such voting rights proxy agreement and the power of attorney.